utaschulz1/utaschulz-me/github-workflow/worflow-contributer.md

 where [branch_name] is the name of the branch you are currently working on

 7. Make a **pull request**
-   - goto your repository on github.com and make a pull request for your contribution (the new branch)
+   - Navigate to your repository on github.com and make a pull request for your contribution (the new branch)

 ## Workflow continues contributions

 When you continue to contribute the main codebase (the original repository) may be changed to yours in the meantime.
-goto: [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) and follow the steps to update your fork (pull and merge from the original or _upstream_ repository)
+Navigate to: [https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) and follow the steps to update your fork (pull and merge from the original or _upstream_ repository)

-BTW To see on which branch you are you can run the following command
+_BTW To see on which branch you are you can run the following commands_

 ```bash
 git status
 ```

-or
+_or_

 ```bash
 git branch
 ```

-In your local repositoy checkout to the main branch if you are not:
+1. Checkout to main branch if you are not:

 ```bash
 git checkout main
 ```

-After this you can update your local codebase:
+2. Update local codebase with repo:

 ```bash
 git pull